yucongkoo/tp/docs/UserGuide.md

 **Description:**

 * Updates the tags assigned to the customer at `<index>` in the displayed customer list.
+* Tags are not case-sensitive (i.e. `friends` is equivalent to `FriEnds`), the UI will display tags in lower case.
+* Contiguous spaces will be treated as 1 single space.
 * Duplicate tags to add/delete will be ignored by EzContact.
 * Adding an existing tag or deleting a non-existing tag will be ignored by EzContact.